MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsSharedCallingRoutingPolicy.md

 Set-CsPhoneNumberAssignment -LocationId $CivicAddress.DefaultLocationId -PhoneNumber $PhoneNumber.TelephoneNumber
 New-CsTeamsSharedCallingRoutingPolicy -Identity Seattle -ResourceAccount $ra.Identity -EmergencyNumbers @{add='+14255556677','+14255554321'} -Description 'Seattle'
 ```
-The command shown in Example 1 gets the identity and phone number assigned to the Teams resource account ra1@contoso.com, sets the location of the phone number to be the Seattle location and creates a new Shared Calling policy called Seattle that is using the Teams resource account ra1@contoso.com and the emergency numbers +14255556677 and +14255554321.
+The command shown in Example 1 gets the identity and phone number assigned to the Teams resource account ra1@contoso.com, sets the location of the phone number to be the Seattle location, and creates a new Shared Calling policy called Seattle that is using the Teams resource account ra1@contoso.com and the emergency numbers +14255556677 and +14255554321.

 ## PARAMETERS